Overview

 [ Info: Set CUDA.jl toolkit preference to use CUDA from the local system, please re-start Julia for this to take effect.

-After re-launching Julia:
+so that after re-launching Julia:

 julia> using CUDA